Freda Huson

-Freda Huson (Smithers, British Columbia, May 24, 1964), Chief Howilhkat of the Wet’suwet’en First Nation in Canada, is an Indigenous rights activist for the Wet'suwet'en people.
-She is wing-chief of the Wet’suwet’en’s Dark House Clan.
+Freda Huson (born May 24, 1964, Smithers, British Columbia), Chief Howilhkat of the Wet’suwet’en First Nation in Canada, is an Indigenous rights activist for the Wet'suwet'en people.
+She is wing-chief of the Wet’suwet’en's Dark House Clan.
 Huson established the Uni’stot’en healing camp on the land that became the federally recognized territory of the Wet’suwet’en Nation.
 She is a leader in the opposition against the construction of pipelines.
 Since 2010, she has lived on her ancestral lands in Talbeetskwa in British Columbia with her children.

 Personal life

 Huson was born in Smithers, British Columbia in 1964.

 She was married to Toghestiy (Warner Naziel), Chief Smogelgem, Hereditary Chief of the sovereign Likhts’amsyu people, whom she has children with.